awsdocs/aws-glue-developer-guide/doc_source/add-dev-endpoint.md

 **Dependent jars path**
 Comma\-separated Amazon S3 paths to JAR files that are required by the script\.
 Currently, you can use only pure Java or Scala \(2\.11\) libraries\.
-**Glue Version**
+**AWS Glue Version**
 Specifies the versions of Python and Apache Spark to use\.
 Defaults to AWS Glue version 1\.0 \(Python version 3 and Spark version 2\.4\)\.
 For more information, see the [Glue version job property](add-job.md#glue-version-table)\.
 **Tags**
 Tag your development endpoint with a **Tag key** and optional **Tag value**\.
 After tag keys are created, they are read\-only\.
 Use tags on some resources to help you organize and identify them\.
 For more information, see [AWS Tags in AWS Glue](monitor-tags.md)\.
 **Spark UI**
-Enable the use of Spark UI for monitoring Spark applications runnning on this development endpoint\.
+Enable the use of Spark UI for monitoring Spark applications running on this development endpoint\.
 For more information, see [Enabling the Apache Spark Web UI for Development Endpoints](monitor-spark-ui-dev-endpoints.md)\.
-**Use Glue Data Catalog as the Hive metastore \(under Catalog Options\)**
+**Use AWS Glue Data Catalog as the Hive metastore \(under Catalog Options\)**
 Enables you to use the AWS Glue Data Catalog as a Spark Hive metastore\.

 **To add a development endpoint \(AWS CLI\)**